astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

 motivated this study).

-In this post, I'll give an overview of the results, as well as access to the raw data.
+In this post, I'll give an overview of the results, as well as access to the (anonymized) raw data.
 First, I should mention that given my area of research and networks, the only community I obtained significant data are Astronomers, so the results I present here only include these (though I also provide the raw data for the remaining users for anyone interested).

 <!-- more -->

 Before I show the results, I just want to make it clear that I am not claiming that the results are a true sampling of Python user levels.
 I advertised the poll via Twitter, a couple of Python mailing lists, and the Facebook group for Astronomers.
-I delayed the announcement in each case, so that there may be some useful information about the Python installations contained in the data that I won't cover here.
-If anyone is interested about when the announcements were made to correlate with response peaks in the data, please let me know!
+The survey was announced on different days on Twitter and Facebook, so there may be some useful information about the typical Python installations of Twitter vs Facebook users buried in the data that I won't cover here.
+If anyone is interested about when the announcements were made, to correlate with response peaks in the data, please let me know!

 With that out of the way... let's look at the results!